 As well as being used to treat acne, tretinoin is used as an anti-aging product and as an oral treatment for leukemia.
-It’s a safe, effective medication that’s been approved by the FDA and has hundreds of thousands of users every year.
+It’s a safe, effective medication that’s been approved by the FDA and is used by hundreds of thousands of people every year.

 Like almost all medications, tretinoin is available in a range of strengths and has a variety of potential side effects.
 In this guide, we’ll cover all of the essential knowledge about tretinoin to help you stay informed as a potential user.

 Tretinoin is a retinoid medication that was originally developed to treat acne.
-As a medication, it was developed in the late 1950s and approved for medical use in 1962.
+As a medication, it was developed in the late 1950s and approved for medical use several years later.
 Today, tretinoin is sold under a variety of brand names and is available around the world as a generic medication.

-In the United States, tretinoin is most commonly sold as Retin-A, Tretin-X, Refissa, Renova and Avita.
-Internationally, a variety of generic medications contain tretinoin, such as Stieva-A cream.
+In the United States, tretinoin is most commonly sold as Retin-A®, Tretin-X®, Refissa®, Renova® and Avita®.
+Internationally, a variety of medications contain tretinoin, such as Stieva-A® cream.